Canon RP vs Canon R

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Canon EOS R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon RP and the Canon R are recent models that feature in their makers' current product line-up.
+Both the RP and the Canon R are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon.
 Further information on the features and operation of the RP and Canon R can be found, respectively, in the Canon RP Manual (free pdf) or the online Canon R Manual.

 So how do things add up?
 Is the Canon RP better than the Canon R or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.